-On May 26th, 2020 the Ministry of Health provided direction to Health Care Providers (Regulated Health Professionals who operate a Group Practice of Regulated Health Professionals) as part of the evolving response to the COVID-19 pandemic.
-The document provides operational details and requirements as referenced in Directive #2
+On May 26th, 2020 the Ministry of Health provided direction to Health Care Providers as part of the evolving response to the COVID-19 pandemic.
+The document provides operational details and requirements, as referenced in Directive #2.

-While this document aims to provide clarity for visitation and family/support presence during COVID-19, decisions related to application of this guidance in specific circumstances rest with the clinical leadership and organizational risk assessment.
+While this document aims to provide clarity for visitation and family and or support presence during COVID-19, decisions related to application of this guidance in specific circumstances rest with the clinical leadership and organizational risk assessment.

 Essential visitors must:

 - Screen negative for COVID-19 screening protocol at the main entrance to the hospital.
 Essential visitors who screen positive will not be allowed to visit.

 - Sign in when screened, providing name and telephone number.